tducasse/dotfiles/README.md

 - leader tab to navigate buffers
 - leader d to revision diff
   - n and N to move
-- leader c space to toggle comment
+- gcc to toggle comment
 - C-n is visual multi
 - :Test__ for the test commands
 - :G for git status